 We are a small group of passionate researchers and clinicians focused on connecting you and others to research participation.
 Our team is interested in neurodevelopmental disorders, mental health conditions, and genetic disorder research.
-Our partners have a wide range of interests, such as neurodegenerative disorders and child development, and believe that research results should be available to many researchers.
-Our team believes that research should be accessible to anyone who’s interested.
+Our team believes that opportunities to participate in research should be accessible to anyone who’s interested.
 You and your family members can contribute to scientific discovery, treatment development, and more.

-Queen’s Genomics Lab at Ongwanada (Q-GLO) has been operating since 1990 (originally Cytogenetics & DNA Research Laboratory) focusing on the genetics of developmental disorders.
+Queen’s Participant and Research Connects (Q-PARC) is hosted by the Queen’s Genomics Lab at Ongwanada (Q-GLO) which has been operating since 1990 (originally Cytogenetics & DNA Research Laboratory) focusing on the genetics of developmental disorders.
 It has been under the directorship of Dr. Jeanette Holden (1990-2012), Dr. Xudong Liu (2012-2019), and Dr. Calvin Sjaarda (2020-present).
 The lab started the Autism Spectrum Disorders Canadian-American Research Consortium (ASD-CARC) in 2001 and continued to host the ASD-CARC research registry (www.AutismResearch.com) until 2021 with the launch of Q-PARC.
-Over the years the research focus of the lab has extended beyond developmental disabilities and Autism Spectrum Disorders to include ADHD, mental health conditions, cancer, and COVID.
+Over the years the research focus of the lab has extended beyond developmental disabilities and Autism Spectrum Disorders to include ADHD, and mental health conditions.
 Q-PARC was launched in 2021 to expand the research focus of the Q-GLO and its collaborators by expanding the research registry to connect participants with researchers from a variety of disciplines.

 Ongwanada Resource Centre